Midnighter/r-novice-analysis-viz/_episodes/04-explore-gene-expression.md

 > {: .r}
 {: .challenge}

-Scatter plots are also a great way to FIXME

 ## Differentially expressed genes <!-- 10 -->

-From our PCA we could, as expected, see that the last timepoint is the most dissimilar from the the anaerobic condition.
-Let's make a comparison between the anaerobic and 10 min anearobic samples and see which genes are differentially expressed between those.
+From our PCA we could, as expected, see that the last time-point is the most dissimilar from the the anaerobic condition.
+Let's make a comparison between the anaerobic and 10 min anaerobic samples and see which genes are differentially expressed between those.

 With `edgeR` we will fit a simple generalized linear model to get estimates for differential expression and for that we first need to create a *design matrix* that accurately describes the comparison we are after.